Headstones vs. Monuments vs. Markers vs. Urns: A Comprehensive Guide

 On the other hand, grave urns are special containers made for storing cremated remains of people.
 They can be scattered at significant places, maintained at home, or buried.
 They are available in a variety of materials and shapes.
 Headstones for cremation urns serve to preserve the remains of the deceased, giving families the option to decide how and where to place them, whereas grave markers indicate the final resting site.

-Difference between Memorial and Monument
+Difference Between Memorial and Monument

 Despite their frequent interchangeability, the terms “memorial” and “monument” have different meanings.
 A memorial can be anything from plaques to sculptures to special settings, and it usually has an emotional or personal significance.
 Its main purpose is to honor and remember people or events, especially those connected to grief or loss.